Getting Top Dollar When Selling Your Boat

 A little effort will reap big benefits.

-Whether you are ready to upgrade to a larger vessel, or still happily enjoying yours, the time will come to sell your pride and joy.
-This is a road map to help you prepare your yacht for sale.
+Whether you are ready to upgrade to a larger vessel, or still happily enjoying yours, the time will come to consider selling your boat.
+This is a road map to help you prepare for selling your boat.
 It helps to pay attention to these items for your own enjoyment and safety now as well as more money in your pocket later.

 The three most important factors affecting the sale are price, condition, and exposure.
 Exposure means that to sell your boat, potential buyers need to know it is for sale.
 This is advertising and marketing of the vessel and that is the job of the selling broker.
 So, let us talk about the one factor most under your control and probably the most neglected – condition of your boat.

-Cleanliness may be next to godliness, but for owners it is also key to selling their boat as quickly as possible and fetching the best price.
+Cleanliness may be next to godliness, but it is also key to selling your boat as quickly as possible and fetching the best price.

 It is a natural human trait: We draw conclusions based on first impressions.
 When a potential buyer walks up to your boat and sees ratty docklines or an oxidized hull, it is clear the essentials have not been cared for.
 When the buyer investigates the bilge and sees rusty brown water, it is obvious the owner is not a good boat keeper.
 If they pull an engine dipstick and sees dirty black oil, well what would you think about the engine condition?